felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 (Haskell), and failed miserably because they're either not proficient enough in it - or they're not able to get their setup to work for the interview.
-Most commonly, people can't get the debugger to work properly, or the language server doesn't work for one of the common toolchains (Stack vs Cabal, Maven vs Gradle).
+Most commonly, people can't get the debugger to work properly, or the language server doesn't work for one of the common tool chains (Stack vs Cabal, Maven vs Gradle).

 Also, make sure you're able to build and modify sample projects.
 Clone something from GitHub and try to build it, change some tests, run them, use the debugger.